Hetag1216/AreaReloader/README.md

 ![Core Icon](https://i.imgur.com/v2uHY9wh.png)

 The main configuration file where you will be able to edit your own language settings is named as "config.yml".
-The config is very easy to understand as it is composed by regular language strings, hoever, the plugin brings some variables and new configuration settings that affect the plugin.
+The config is very easy to understand as it is composed by regular language strings, however, the plugin brings some variables and new configuration settings that affect the plugin.

 *Guide to debugging*:
 Open a new issue in the [Issues category](https://github.com/Hetag1216/AreaReloader/issues)